 demolished on ceasing mining.
 This didn't prevent much discussion

 and speculation as to the identity of the various remains.

 Chris Williams provided some information on the decoys on the

 mountain, which led

 to the area being heavily bombed by the Luftwaffe in the Second World

 War - at which point the rain arrived, and soon after a general retreat

 Again, an alternate trip to Ogof Dydd

 Byraf (mine workings leading to half a mile of natural cave) didn't prove sufficiently attractive for members.

-Those in visiting the area might consider visiting the West End mines, about SJ 252 525, (View OS Map), where there is extensive
+Those in the area might consider visiting the West End mines, about SJ 252 525, (View OS Map), where there is extensive

 evidence of early (medieval and later) mining, including the Hush Vein.